giampi-lab/ledger/README.md

 # ledger
-Ledger
+Repository of Giampiero Di Battista
-contains some of the key ares of my teaching modules.
+This reppsitory contains some of the key ares of my teaching modules.